 This is where the storage unit quietly enters the story.

 In firsthand accounts, storage rarely appears as a smart solution.
 It appears as a pause button that never gets pressed again.
 People talk about the shock of realising how much they’ve spent storing items they no longer want, but weren’t ready to decide on under pressure.
+The storage unit that becomes a five-year lease is one of the most consistent patterns we see.

 What looked like a temporary fix becomes a long-term leak, financially and mentally.